floledermann/another-dimension/README.md

 let depth  = Dimension(50);           // 50 pixels (as per defaultUnit specified above)

 // Dimension objects can be used in place of numeric primitives,
-// and will implicitly be converted to pixels (as configured above)
+// and will implicitly be converted to pixels (as configured above per defaultOutputUnit)
 // This will draw a 173.2 x 176.4 pixel rectangle! canvasContext2D.fillRect(0, 0, width, height);